tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Apollyon's Tower Treasure.md

 ### Miscellaneous Treasure

-Scraps of [[Adamantine]] from Apollyon's lich transformation chamber, totally about 1/4 of a pound. %%SECRET[14]%%
+Scraps of [[Adamantine]] from Apollyon's lich transformation chamber, totally about 1/2 of a pound. %%SECRET[14]%%

-Drankorian coins, totally 250 gold coins and 3000 silver coins.
+Drankorian coins, totalling 250 gold coins and 3000 silver coins.

 A Drankorian silver water ewer, finely made and decorated with flowing water motifs. %%SECRET[15]%%